loopholelabs/wasm-toolkit/debugger/README.md

 # Wasm trace

-1. Run `./go.sh` to create a debug version of the wasm file.
+1. Run `./add_debug.sh <wasmfile>` to create a debug version of the wasm file.
 This inserts host callbacks.

-2. Copy the list of function names from the output, into `scale-ts/src/runtime/module.ts` (This step will be removed soon)

-3. Go into scale-ts and run `./go.sh ../http-handle-go-debug.wasm`
+2. Run the new wasm file and observe STDERR

 ## Features